rcantini/rcantini.github.io/content/courses/_index.md

 ### **Thesis supervision**
 I was co-supervisor of many graduating students in Computer Engineering.
-The main topics of supervised theses include social media and big data analysis, machine and deep learning, natural language processing, sentiment analysis, opinion mining, topic detection and tracking, curriculum learning, semi-supervised learning, edge computing, and hashtag recommendation.
+The main topics of supervised theses include social media and big data analysis, machine and deep learning, natural language processing, opinion mining, topic detection and tracking, semi-supervised learning, edge computing, and hashtag recommendation.